isa-group/ppinot4py/README.md

         self.function_expression = function_expression
         self.measure_map = measure_map
 ```
-With this Computer, we will be able to apply arithmetical of boolean functions to a group of Computer results.

-We define 3 Linear Measures, create the dictionary and then we define the function
+For instance, we define 3 linear time measures, create the dictionary and then we define the function
 ``` python
 time_measure_A = TimeMeasure(condition_A, condition_B)
 time_measure_B = TimeMeasure(condition_B, condition_A)